jupyter-book/example-outputs/content/figures.md

 :::{figure} #out-multiple
 :label: fig-multiple
-A notebook cell with mulitple outputs of differeing mimetypes
+A notebook cell with multiple outputs of differeing mimetypes
 :::